 This is where a drone comes to the rescue as it has the benefits of mapping wide quantities of land.
 Drones can exponentially decrease the time to visualize a site’s topography.
 Drones will stay on the project’s schedule and match the accuracy levels even before a project has been initiated.

 Moreover, the high-resolution images manufactured by drones can be easily transformed into 3D models that help to target challenges during pre-construction and save time and money in the long run.

 - Equipment Tracking and Automating:

 Handling equipment can be a tedious task for every project manager.
-When a certain equipment goes misplaced, it becomes pretty tricky to find them.
+When certain equipment goes misplaced, it becomes pretty tricky to find them.
 However, drones can come in handy for tracking them even within vast projects.
-The tools, machinery and equipment can be easily misplaced and drones can recognize if a certain equipment needs to be terminated to avoid expensive accidental extensive charges.
+The tools, machinery and equipment can be easily misplaced and drones can recognize if certain equipment needs to be terminated to avoid expensive accidental extensive charges.

 Equipment malfunctions are also a significant issue in the construction industry.
 The recording facility in drones can be utilised to access these problems taking place remotely so as to ensure that there is no tampering done.